Items filtered by date: May 2022

 If you have any questions, please feel free to contact our office located in Passaic, NJ .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.

-Everyday foot care is very important to prevent infection and other foot ailments.
-If you need your feet checked, contact Anas Khoury, DPM from North Eastern Foot & Ankle Specialists.
+Cracked heels are unsightly and can cause further damage to your shoes and feet.
+If you have any concerns, contact Anas Khoury, DPM from North Eastern Foot & Ankle Specialists.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 Ankle Sprains Can Be Painful